Virginie Despentes: Life and career

 From 2004 to 2005, she wrote a blog that documented her daily life.
 Around this time she began identifying as a lesbian and started to date Spanish philosopher Paul B. Preciado before he transitioned to male.

 In 2005, she wrote three songs for the album Va Chercher la Police for the group A.S.
 Dragon.

-In 2006, she published a non-fiction work, King Kong Theory.
-It recounts her experiences in the French sex industry, and the infamy and praise she experienced for writing Baise-Moi.
+In 2006, she published the non-fiction work King Kong Theory.
+It recounts her experiences in the French sex industry as well as the infamy and praise she experienced for writing Baise-Moi.

-In 2009 she directed her first documentary, Mutantes (Féminisme Porno Punk), which was broadcast on TV Pink.
+In 2009 she directed the documentary Mutantes (Féminisme Porno Punk), broadcast on TV Pink.

 In 2010, her novel Apocalypse bébé was awarded the Renaudot prize.

 Bye Bye Blondie was adapted for film with Béatrice Dalle and Emmanuelle Béart.
 Cecilia Backes and Salima Boutebal produced a stage adaptation of King Kong Theory during the "Outside" Festival d'Avignon.

 In 2011, her commentary on Dominique Strauss-Kahn appeared in The Guardian.

 The English translation of her novel Vernon Subutex 1 was shortlisted for the 2018 Man Booker International Prize.

+On 18 August 2023, she was a guest celebrity judge in the episode of the Season 2 titled Showtime! of the French language reality television series Drag Race France broadcast on France.tv Slash.

 Reception

-In 2018, Lauren Elkin discussed her early dislike of Despentes and other writers such as Kathy Acker, writing about Rape Me, "There was an anger and a sarcasm in the writing that I turned away from.
+In 2018, Lauren Elkin discussed her early dislike of Despentes and other writers such as Kathy Acker, writing about Rape Me: "There was an anger and a sarcasm in the writing that I turned away from.
 I felt too much empathy for [Séverine] to mock her.
 Despentes seemed content to judge Séverine superficially, and it felt to me like a betrayal of the novelist’s task to render some human truth on the page. [...]
 The book reads as if Despentes had a personal score to settle with some phantom woman offstage. [...]
 It felt to me like Acker and Despentes were jutting out their chins trying to prove they could produce work that was as ugly and aggressive as a man’s".
 She noted that critics also "derided Despentes for lacking a 'literary style'".
 Elkin highly praised the later Despentes books Pretty Things, King Kong Theory, and Vernon Subutex, saying that Pretty Things "wickedly refutes the stereotype of the chic French girl and exposes the sham at the heart of femininity.
 And it shows our complicity, male and female, individual and corporate, in keeping the sham of femininity alive."
 Pretty Things was also praised by multiple critics after Emma Ramadan's translation.

-Anthony Cummins, reviewing Vernon Subutex 3, wrote that "the novel’s real energy, somewhere between contrarian op-ed and off-colour standup, lies in how Despentes stays out of the picture to let the story unfold through the thoughts of its large, 20-plus cast [...] it’s a dark story of how violence can be turned to entertainment for the sake of profit.
+Anthony Cummins, reviewing Vernon Subutex 3, wrote that "the novel’s real energy, somewhere between contrarian op-ed and off-colour standup, lies in how Despentes stays out of the picture to let the story unfold through the thoughts of its large, 20-plus cast...it’s a dark story of how violence can be turned to entertainment for the sake of profit.
 It can be exhausting, but it’s also invigorating, and there isn’t really anything else like it right now."